 Again, this is from the lead cut on the compilation Bona Drag, the latter word rich in its own slang sense: downer, strasse, ciggie hit, and of course the drag we don each day.

-Cant language, like Polari, was designed in part to disable discernment when overheard by the casual outsider.
+Cant language, like Polari, was designed in part to disable discernment when overheard by the casual outsider: a whisper free from care.
 Just such a conversation was my introduction to it, a couple of years ago, in the form of Putting On the Dish, a charming and unsettling six-minute dramatization by London filmmakers Brian Fairbairn and Karl Eccleston.
-It’s as unintelligible as the filmmakers’ earlier Skwerl, but nonetheless understandable.
+It’s as unintelligible as their earlier Skwerl, but nonetheless understandable.

 And last, “Polari,” a track by Sakima, whose EP Ricky (2017) contains other instances of the slang.